FurryCoders/FALocalRepo/README.md

 This program was born with the desire to provide a relatively easy-to-use method for FA users to download submissions that they care about from the forum.

-This program uses a custom scraping library to get content from FurAffinity.
-This is developed as a separate package also available on [PyPi](https://pypi.org/project/faapi/) and [GitLab](https://gitlab.com/MatteoCampinoti94/FAAPI).
-The data thus collected is then stored into a SQLite3 database and the submissions files are saved in a tiered tree structure based on their ID's.
+The data is stored into a SQLite database and the submissions files are saved in a tiered tree structure based on their ID's.
+Using SQLite instead of a client-server database makes the program to be extremely portable, only needing a working Python 3.8+ installation to work, and allows the downloaded data to be moved and backed up by simply moving/copying the database file and submission files folder.

+All download operations are performed through the custom FurAffinity scraping library [faapi](https://pypi.org/project/faapi/), which is developed as a separate package also available on PyPi and [GitLab](https://gitlab.com/MatteoCampinoti94/FAAPI).
+To ensure proper crawling behavior the library strictly follows FurAffinity's [robots.txt](https://www.furaffinity.net/robots.txt) in regards to allowed paths and crawl delay.
+Furthermore, submission files downloads are throttled to 100KB/s to ensure the program won't use too much bandwidth.

+The database and file-storage functions are handled independently by the [falocalrepo-database](https://pypi.org/project/falocalrepo-database/) package which performs all transactions, queries, and file operations.

+The [falocalrepo-server](https://pypi.org/project/falocalrepo-server/) package is used to provide the server functionalities of the program.

 ## Contents